jozu-ai/kitops/docs/src/docs/get-started.md

 ### 2/ Login to Your Registry

-You can use the [login command](./cli/cli-reference.md#kit-login) to authenticate with any OCI v1.1-compatible container registry - local or remote.
-In this guide we'll use the [Jozu Hub](https://jozu.ml/) because it's free to sign-up and provides more detail on what's inside each ModelKit and whether it's signed or has provenance.
+You can use the [login command](./cli/cli-reference.md#kit-login) to authenticate with any OCI v1.1-compatible container registry - local or remote (you can see our [list of compliant registries](./modelkit/compatibility.md)).
+In this guide we'll use the [Jozu Hub](https://jozu.ml/) because it's free to sign-up and provides more detail on what's inside each ModelKit like whether it's signed or has provenance.
 You can substitute your own repository if preferred.

 ```sh
 kit login jozu.ml